Guide to Kakadu National Park

-Top things to do in Kakadu National Park
+Things to do and top attractions in Kakadu National Park

 See Aboriginal rock art

 Kakadu is home to Aboriginal rock art dating back 20,000 years, one of the longest historical records for any group of people in the world.
-Art can be seen at ancient rock art galleries including Ubirr and Nourlangie.
-The art sites at Ubirr, 39 kilometres (24 miles) from the Kakadu township of Jabiru, can be reached via an easy one kilometre (0.6 mile) circular walking track.
+The art sites at Ubirr, 39 kilometres (24 miles) from the Kakadu township of Jabiru, can be reached via an easy one-kilometre (0.6-mile) circular walking track.
 The galleries reveal some of the world's finest examples of traditional X-ray art.
-At Ubirr, take the moderately steep 250 metre (820 foot) climb to Nadab Lookout, which provides amazing views across the floodplains, especially at sunset.
+At Ubirr, take the moderately steep 250-metre (820-foot) climb to Nadab Lookout, which provides amazing views across the floodplains, especially at sunset.
 The rock art at Nourlangie is equally as impressive.
-Follow the 1.5 kilometre (0.9 mile) Nourlangie Rock Art Walk past an ancient Aboriginal shelter and outstanding art sites.
+Follow the 1.5-kilometre (0.9-mile) Nourlangie Rock Art Walk past an ancient Aboriginal shelter and outstanding art sites.
 The main site of Anbangbang Gallery reveals stories of Dreamtime ancestors including Namarrgon, the Lightning Man, who is believed to control the violent lightning storms that occur during the wet season.

 Take a cruise